Depth Compression: How Deep Should CPR Chest Compressions Be?

 Before the release of the 2015 guidelines, the recommended depth was great.
 However, the American Heart Association guidelines and Emergency Cardiovascular Care revealed that compressions delivered beyond the maximum depth of 2.4 inches increased the risk of injury related to the resuscitation efforts, such as fractured ribs.

-For children and pre-teens, the compression depth increases to 2 inches deep or 5 cm.
+The CPR compression depth for child is 2 inches deep or 5 cm.
 The compressions should be performed over the lower half of the sternum, using either one hand or two hands at a rate of 100-120 compressions per minute.
-Once a child has reached adolescence, the recommended adult compression depth can be applied using both hands, depending on their size.
+Once a child has reached adolescence, the recommended adult compression depth is applied using both hands, depending on their size.

 Neonatal Chest Compression Depth